 - See also: ada, csharp, c, fortran, java, fortress, unified-parallel-c, x10, isbn

-- I have 95 facts about CHAPEL. what would you like to know? email me and let me know how I can help.
+- Have a question about CHAPEL not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: